Just Pictures: St Ives Beaches | St Ives Town |

 Harvey's massive foundry complex dominated,

-producing steam engines for use not only in Cornwall's mines but mines the World over.
+producing steam engines for use not only in Cornwall's mines, but also mines the World over.

 Just north of the town was Wheal Alfred Consols, producing tin and

-later in its working life copper, the mine is well known by mineral collectors for the fine
+later in its working life copper.
+The mine is well known by mineral collectors for fine

 specimens of pyromorphite.